charity-web/NCAAGameHighlights/README.md

 **FEATURES**

-	Fetch Highlights: Download videos from the API, upload them to S3, and optimise their quality using AWS MediaConvert (e.g., resolution adjustments).
+Fetch Highlights: Obtain the highlights from the API and store them in an S3 bucket as a JSON file.

-	Process Videos: Download videos from the API, upload them to S3, and optimise their quality using AWS MediaConvert (e.g., resolution adjustments, audio quality, etc.).
+Process Videos: Extracts the first video URL from within the JSON file.
+Downloads the video file from the internet into the memory using the requests library.
+Saves the video as a new file in the S3 bucket.

-	AWS MediaConvert: Convert video files from one format to another, supporting a wide variety of formats like MP4, MOV, MKV, and more.
+AWS MediaConvert: Convert video files from one format to another, also configures the audio settings and stores the processed video back into an S3 bucket.

 Storage: Use Amazon S3 for storing large files, including video content.